1978 FIFA World Cup: Format

-The format of the competition stayed the same as in 1974: 16 teams qualified, divided into four groups of four.
+The format of the competition stayed the same as in 1974: Sixteen (16) teams qualified, divided into four groups of four.
 Each group played a round-robin with two points for a win and one for a draw, and goal difference used to separate teams level on points.
-The top two teams in each group would advance to the second round, where they would be split into two groups of four.
-The winners of each group would play each other in the final, and the second-place finishers in the third place match.
+The top two teams in each group advanced to the second round, where they were split into two groups of four.
+The winners of each group played each other in the final, and the second-place finishers in the match for third place.

 Summary

 First round

 The first round produced several surprises.
 Poland won Group 2 ahead of world champions West Germany, after holding the Germans to a goalless draw and then beating Tunisia and Mexico.
 The Germans then beat Mexico 6–0, and finally played out a second goalless draw against Tunisia.
 Although they failed to qualify for the second round, Tunisia made history by beating Mexico 3–1 while trailing 0–1 at half time.
 It was the first time that any African team had won a match at the World Cup finals.

 Peru pushed the Netherlands into second place in Group 4, where Scotland missed out on goal difference for the second successive tournament.
 Teófilo Cubillas was outstanding for Peru, scoring twice against Scotland in Peru's 3–1 win and hitting a hat-trick in their 4–1 victory over newcomers Iran.
 Rob Rensenbrink of the Netherlands also scored three times against Iran, scoring all the goals as the Dutch won 3–0.
 Scotland drew with Iran 1–1 and the only highlight of their campaign was a 3–2 victory over the Netherlands in their final group game which was not enough to prevent elimination.
 Iran, the reigning Asian champions, went out of the tournament winless.
 Rensenbrink's goal against Scotland was the 1000th goal of World Cup history.
 Scotland's Willie Johnston was expelled from the World Cup after he was found to have taken a banned stimulant during the opening game against Peru.